 Progress monitoring

 Communication with Activity Managers is ensured through the Activity Management Board (AMB), which is responsible for regularly monitoring the progress of the project and of the day-to-day management of the individual activities within the project, which is undertaken by the Activity Managers.
-AMB has representation from all the work packages.
+The AMB has representation from all the work packages.

 The Project Management Board (PMB) – acting as the executive and supervisory body of the project, reporting and accountable to the Collaboration Board – participate in all the processes of the project quality management.